 David Espinoza describes how he trained to become a paratrooper before he was deployed to Korea.
 He explains that the training was very hard and lots of heart.
 He recalls the importance of not looking down when making a jump and how to handle a parachute properly.
 He describes the first time he jumped out of an airplane for training to qualify for Paratrooper wings.

 David Espinoza describes his journey to Korea and his arrival on the front lines.
 He explains having to board a ship in California, and his arrival at Inchon in late 1950.
 He recalls having to replace other men who were much younger and had been fighting for some time.

 David Espinoza speaks about his participation in the combat operations within Koje-do Prison Camp.
 He recalls having to use flame throwers to help stop the riots incited by North Korean and Chinese prisoners.
 He remembers that he and the men he served with had to use hand grenades and bayonets to restore order in the camp.

 On the Front Lines

-David Espinoza talks about being under attack by North Korean and Chinese forces.
-He recalls carrying five gallon cans of water on his back while digging trenches.
+David Espinoza recounts being attacked by North Korean and Chinese forces.
+He recalls carrying five-gallon cans of water on his back while digging trenches.
 He describes sustaining mortar and sniper fire by night during patrols.
 He recalls hearing the loud bugles sounded by Chinese soldiers during an enemy attack.